akiranishii/rnaseq-pipeline/README.md

 `sbatch run_human_rna_seq.sh` *or* `sbatch run_mouse_rna_seq.sh`
 3. You may now exit the terminal.
 The analysis will take approximately **7 hours** for around 10 samples under current settings.
 To cancel a run at any time, type the command: `scancel [INSERT SLURM JOB ID HERE]`

-*NOTE: By default, email notifications about when the run STARTED, ENDED, and FAILED will be sent to rnaseq.log@gmail.com (password: A.kphqXPzEux-c2CYnoxtt_k).
+*NOTE: By default, email notifications about when the run STARTED, ENDED, and FAILED will be sent to log.rnaseq@gmail.com.
 This can be changed in the run_human_rna_seq.sh and run_mouse_rna_seq.sh documents, if desired.*

 ## First-level Quality Control after running RNA-seq Pipeline